1996 United States Senate election in Delaware: Campaign

-Libertarian Party NEWS would report that Mark Jones who was Libertarian Party's candidate would be the first candidate from the party in the state to campaign full time as he resigned his position as an assistant professor at Goldey–Beacom College.
+Libertarian Party NEWS reported that Mark Jones who was Libertarian Party's candidate would be the first candidate from the party in the state to campaign full time as he resigned his position as an assistant professor at Goldey–Beacom College.

 Debates

 First

-The first senatorial debate would be held on September 29, 1996 in Wilmington and was hosted by WHYY-TV.
-The candidates that participated in the debate were: Joe Biden, Raymond Clatworthy and Mark Jones.
+The first senatorial debate would be held on September 29, 1996, in Wilmington and was hosted by WHYY-TV.
+The candidates that participated in the debate were: Joe Biden, Raymond Clatworthy, and Mark Jones.

-The debate would begin by candidates being given an introductory statement for two minutes.
+The debate would begin with candidates being given an introductory statement for two minutes.
 Biden would say his first followed by Jones and Clatworthy would last.

-After the opening statements there would be discussion on social security with Biden and Clatworthy primarily participating although Jones did interject occasionally.
-After discussion about social security ended, one of the moderators would ask the candidates which of the Founding Fathers they liked the best.
+After the opening statements there would be a discussion on social security with Biden and Clatworthy primarily participating although Jones did interject occasionally.
+After a discussion about social security ended, one of the moderators would ask the candidates which of the Founding Fathers they liked the best.
 Jones responded first saying Thomas Jefferson while Clatworthy said George Washington.
 Biden answered differently saying that Abraham Lincoln was his favorite president and listed the accomplishments of presidents he thought were noble along with their achievements.
 He was reminded by a moderator who reminded him he was talking about the founding fathers.
-He would say that Thomas Jefferson was the most significant but didn't mention it as his favorite.
+He would say that Thomas Jefferson was the most significant but didn't mention him as his favorite.

-For the rest of the debate topics such as: Clatworthy's ties with the Christian Coalition, abortion, crime, terrorism and foreign policy were talked about.
-A moderator would ask a final question to the candidates about how they see themselves as being different from each other.
+For the rest of the debate topics discussed included Clatworthy's ties with the Christian Coalition, abortion, crime, terrorism, and foreign policy.
+A moderator would ask a final question to the candidates about how they saw themselves as being different from each other.

 Second

-The second senatorial debate would occur on October 29, 1996 in New Castle.
-The four candidates who would participate in the debate were: Joe Biden, Raymond J. Clatworthy, Mark Jones and Jacqueline Kossoff.
+The second senatorial debate would occur on October 29, 1996, in New Castle.
+The four candidates who would participate in the debate were: Joe Biden, Raymond J. Clatworthy, Mark Jones, and Jacqueline Kossoff.